GrosvenorTechnology/OemAccessApi/documentation/Entities/AccessControlPortal.md

     allowing free access until the mode is changed.
 - **Disabled** - Portal is locked.
 Entry and exit requests will be denied.

+Please see the [Operational Mode Overview](../ApplicationConfiguration/ModeOverview.md) document for more information.

 ````json
 {
     "controller": {